 My visit with my oncologist went as well as could be expected today.
 His answers to my questions allayed most of my fears.
 And I got to see my favorite nurse and my nutritionist!
 But I'll start from the beginning.
 It's a very good place to start, or so I've heard.
 Sorry for that ear worm.
 Actually, I'm not.
 I think Do Re Mi from The Sound Of Music is a brilliant piece of songwriting.
 But I digress.

 I arrived at Cypress Hematology and Oncology here in Denver this morning.
 As usual, I took the stairs rather than the elevator.
-I'm glad I did, because I happened to run into my nutritionist, whose name is Lisa.
+I'm glad I did, because I happened to run into Katie, my nutritionist.
 I haven't seen her since I gave her some of my ice cream to thank her for helping me get my weight back on track several months ago.
 I told her I was struggling with my weight again, and have some digestive issues that I think are a consequence of our trip to Mexico.
 She gave me her card again, but I didn't need it.
 I made an appointment with her for Monday on my way out.

 As I checked in at the front desk, the new girl at reception finally knew me.
 The last time I was in the office, I had teased her about how famous I am there.
 So when she simply handed me my badge when I walked in, I said, "See, you know who I am now!"
 She laughed and agreed.
 Have I mentioned that I love my team?